kubermatic/docs/content/kubermatic/main/tutorials-howtos/etcd-backups/_index.en.md

 ## Etcd Backups

 When the etcd backups are configured for a seed, project admins can create automatic Etcd Backups for the project clusters.
-B

 ```yaml
 apiVersion: kubermatic.k8c.io/v1